davidbau/see/README.md

 see.js: See and debug local variables.

-The see.js interactive eval panel can be used to inspect and change local variable state within nested scopes and closures without stopping at breakpoints first.
-This package also provides a simple in-page logging facility with tree view inspection of objects, and it provides support for both JavaScript and CoffeeScript.
+The see.js debugger can be used to inspect and change local variable state without stopping at breakpoints.
+This is a good solution for debugging code wrapped in a top-level anonymous closure or for debugging more complicated uses of closures.
+The see.js debugger also provides simple in-page logging with tree view inspection of objects; and it provides support for debugging using CoffeeScript.

 Overview
 --------